How to remove ExpandedQuest from a browser and computer?

 How did ExpandedQuest install on my computer?

-Pop-up window displayed once ExpandedQuest installation is over:
+Pop-up window displayed once ExpandedQuest installation is complete:

 Instant automatic Mac malware removal: